Glitter Germ Experiment

 Glitter Germ Experiment Supplies

-All you need to get started on this simple STEM experiment is listed below.
+All you need to complete this simple STEM experiment is listed below.
 It couldn’t be easier to do!

 Alternatives to glitter

-If you’d rather not break out the glitter because it’s such a giant mess or you don’t have it around the house.
-You can substitute edible food glitter, cocoa powder or pepper.
-You just want to make sure no one touches their eyes with the last one.
+If you’d rather not break out the glitter because it’s such a giant mess or you don’t have it around the house, you can substitute edible food glitter, cocoa powder, or pepper.
+You just want to ensure no one touches their eyes with the last one.

 Glitter Germ Experiment Directions